securCom/ansible-role_nftables/README.md

-# nftables managment
+# nftables Management

-This role manages the nftables.
+This role helps you manage packet filtering and related tasks with nftables.

-As it's very hard to write generic nftables template, this role just moves **user defined** nftables config snippets to the server and run them, Ypu still need to understand nftables syntax.
+As it's very hard to write a generic nftables template, this role just moves **user defined** nftables config snippets to the target device and runs them.
+You still need to understand nftables syntax.

 ## Requirements